lucasecf/HomeKitBridge/README.md

 #What's new

 The KhaosT project depends on the use of Xcode, you have to check the console of the application to know, for example, when to press the bridge button.
-My main goal is to get a standalone app, without the need of the Xcode, so other people that are not programmers will be able to use the app.
-Also, I added some buttons to help to fix some minor connection bugs, as the infine "No Local Connection" message.
+My main goal is to get a standalone app, without the need of the Xcode, so other people that are not programmers would be able to use the app.
+Also, I added some buttons to help to fix some minor connection bugs.

 #Download